aosabook/500lines/pedometer/chapter.md

 Note that since this trial is the separated format, it is more accurate than the combined format.

-### The Toolchain

-Web apps have been build many times over, so we may as well use a framework to do the boring plumbing work for us.
-The Sinatra framework does just that.
-In the tool's own words, Sinatra is "a DSL for quickly creating web applications in Ruby".
-Perfect.

-Since we're building a web app, we'll need a web server, so we'll use the thin web server.
-It's simple and certainly fast enough for our purposes.

-The last tool we'll be including is a JavaScript library called Highcharts, used for creating interactive charts.
-What's the point of interesting data if we can't display it in interesting ways?

-### Diving back to the code
+## Diving back to the code

-Let's jump back in and talk about how we create our simple web app.

-TODO: Do I need to add a small MVC and web apps section here?

-When building a web application, the functionality of the web app and the user experience should, ideally, be mostly locked down before the code is written.
-Assuming this perfect world, let's look at what the outlined funtionality above implies for us, technically.
+Let's look at what the outlined funtionality above implies for us, technically.
 We'll need two major components that we don't yet have:

 1. A way to store data that a user inputs, and load data that a user has previously inputted.
 2. A web application with a basic interface.